 The Early Childhood Education Program offers a College Certificate as a Child Development Associate (CDA) and an Associate of Applied Science degree in Early Childhood Education.
 The program at Wayne County Community College District prepares students to work as child care administrators and to be teachers and caregivers in an early childhood settings.
-It combines hands-on fieldwork in area centers with related academic work at the College.

 The CDA Training program is designed for the childcare worker wishing to become a Child Development Associate (CDA).
 The CDA Credential is independently awarded by the National Council for Professional Recognition to those demonstrating competence in their work with children in early education and childcare programs.
 Formal training is required for this credential.